 Following COP26 in Glasgow in November 2021, WRAP published the report Delivering climate ambition through a more circular economy which identifies the potential for a more circular economy to create net increases in employment in the UK and the EU, whilst also reducing greenhouse gas emissions and demand for raw materials.

-This report modelled three scenarios (business as usual, modest increase in circularity, and a rapid transformation towards a circular economy).
-The activities that qualified as being part of a circular economy included reuse, repair and remanufacturing; closed and open loop recycling; biorefining; and circular business models.
+This report revisits and updates the report produced between 2015 and 2018 WRAP-Employment-and-the-circular-economy-summary and Extrapolating resource efficient business models across Europe, and models three scenarios (business as usual, modest increase in circularity, and a rapid transformation towards a circular economy).
+The activities that qualified as being part of a circular economy included rental, reuse, repair and remanufacturing; closed and open loop recycling; biorefining (UK only).

 By downloading resources you are agreeing to use them according to our terms and conditions.

 These files may not be suitable for users of assistive technology.